Pronouced 'hoagy', the company was originally founded in 1909 in Manhattan, NY, by Hampden Hoge to produce

 New Haven & Hartford Comet streamliner, based on the real prototype that

-animated cars contained circus animals that moved back and forth inside their cages as the train rolled down the track.
-The circus
+animated cars contained circus animals that appeared to move back and forth inside their cages when the train was in motion.

 the first use of a reversing unit in Hoge train production.
 It sold for a whopping $6.